n8n-io/n8n-docs/docs/insight2/data-sources/typesense.md

 ---

 # TypeSense
-Insight can connect to your TypeSense deployment to read and write data.
+Insight² can connect to your TypeSense deployment to read and write data.

 ## Connection
 Please make sure the host/IP of the TypeSense deployment is accessible from your VPC if you have self-hosted Insight.
-If you are using Insight cloud, please **whitelist our IP**.
+If you are using Insight² cloud, please **whitelist our IP**.

-Insight requires the following to connect to your TypeSense deployment:
+Insight² requires the following to connect to your TypeSense deployment:
 - **Host**
 - **Port**
 - **API Key**